Easy Potato Latkes

 Gently mix all these together, and get each potato strand coated.

-We’ll add each ball into the oil, and smoosh down, just to give you a heads up.
+We’ll add each ball into the oil and smoosh down like you are making a Smashburger!

 Once you’ve got all your balls ready to fry, head over to your skillet with oil.